Limit of a Composite Function

 $$ f(x) = \log \frac{1}{x} $$

-This is a composite function of the form f(g(x)), where:
+This can be expressed as a composite function f(g(x)), where

 $$ y = g(x) = \frac{1}{x} $$